 In January 2015, Beijing hosted the first ministerial meeting of the Forum of China and the Community of Latin American and Caribbean States (CELAC).
 Speaking to a room full of Latin American heads of state and foreign ministers, Chinese President Xi Jinping pledged a $250 billion investment in Latin America over the next ten years.
 The investment pledge was the latest development in the burgeoning economic relations between the People’s Republic of China (PRC) and nations in Latin America and the Caribbean.

 Though an open pledge, several countries in Latin America and the Caribbean will not fully enjoy the benefits of China’s growing economic presence in the region due to a lingering diplomatic dispute.
 All but 20 nation states diplomatically recognize the PRC as the only legitimate government.
 Of the 20 states that diplomatically recognize Taiwan, 10 are in Central America and the Caribbean.
-Mainland China openly restricts trade, investment, and financing to countries that have diplomatic relations with Taiwan.
-With the global influence of mainland China rising and Taiwan’s declining, it seems irrational that these nations continue to align with Taiwan when the rest of the region has embraced the PRC.
+The Chinese mainland openly restricts trade, investment, and financing to countries that have diplomatic relations with Taiwan.
+With the global influence of the Chinese mainland rising and Taiwan’s declining, it seems irrational that these nations continue to align with Taiwan when the rest of the region has embraced the PRC.

 Historical overview of Sino-Latin American relations

 For the first two decades after its founding, the People’s Republic of China could only count Cuba amongst its diplomatic allies in Latin America and the Caribbean.
-The end of the Cultural Revolution combined with Beijing-Washington rapprochement ushered in new opportunities for Mainland China in the region.
-In 1970, the PRC replaced Taiwan on the United Nations Security Council and Chile became the second country to establish diplomatic relations with Mainland China.
+The end of the Cultural Revolution combined with Beijing-Washington rapprochement ushered in new opportunities for the Chinese mainland in the region.
+In 1970, the PRC replaced Taiwan on the United Nations Security Council and Chile became the second country to establish diplomatic relations with the Chinese mainland.
 During the 1970s, ten countries in Latin America followed Chile in diplomatically recognizing the PRC.

 In a major blow to Taiwan’s claims to international legitimacy, the United States established official diplomatic relations with the PRC in 1979.
 The PRC continued to gain diplomatic ground on Taiwan during the 1980s, a decade in which four additional countries in Latin America recognized it as the legitimate government of all China.
 Taiwan responded in the 1980s by offering countries technical aid and loans in exchange for diplomatic recognition.
 The tactic helped Taiwan establish diplomatic relations with six Caribbean nations and Belize.
 The PRC responded with its own diplomatic offensive in the late 1990s, outbidding Taiwan to establish diplomatic relations with five nations, most notably Costa Rica, its only diplomatic ally in Central America to date until Panama made the switch this year.